Sean1708/reFILE/README.rst

 -v, --verbose           print extra information
--d, --directories       rename and delete (if empty) directories -l, --limit             maximum depth limit when searching recursively -i, --ignore            ignore any files which match this regex
+-d, --directories       rename and delete (if empty) directories -l, --limit             maximum depth limit when searching recursively -I, --ignore            ignore any files which match this regex -i, --check             prompt for confirmation before renaming or
+                            deleting any files

 The only local options are for help on a specific command.